magento/devdocs/guides/v2.2/release-notes/backward-incompatible-changes-2.2.md

 **Case 2:**
 Your extension stores or adds serialized data to Magento entities (e.g. new/custom attributes for Product).
 **Solution:**
-Update the logic in your extension to convert data to JSON format before storing or adding Magento entities.
+Update the logic in your extension to convert data to JSON format before storing or adding to Magento entities.
+You also need to write an upgrade script for the data.

 **Case 3:**
 Your extension relies on serialized data from Magento entities.